io7lab/IO7FuPython/README.md

 ## IO7FuPython

-This creates a IOT Device.
-It can be called with either a configuration option or all parameters
+This can be used to create an IO7 IOT Device.
+The initializaiton function can be called with either a configuration option or all parameters
 1. With all parameters
 ```python
     from IOTDevice import Device